gedbac/class4js/readme.md

 ### Abstract Class

 Abstract class is intended only to be a base class of other classes.
 Abstract class can't be  instantiated.
-Abstract classes are declared using the keyword __$abstract_class__.
+Abstract classes are declared by using the keyword __$abstract_class__.

     $abstract_class(properties:Object, parent:Object, interfaces:Array): Function